How Can We Help?

 How to use: Click “View PDF” to access PDF for each individual document.

-Workforce Solutions Alamo Releases September 2025 Labor Market Information
+Workforce Solutions Alamo Releases Novemeber 2025 Labor Market Information

-(December 11, 2025) San Antonio, Texas – Workforce Solutions Alamo (WSA) reports the September 2025 unemployment rate for the eight-county San Antonio-New Braunfels metropolitan statistical area (MSA) is 4.2 percent, lower than the 4.4 rate reported in August 2025.
-The September 2025 unemployment rate decreased by two-tenths (0.2) of a point over the month and is four-tenths of a point (0.4) higher than the 3.8 rate from a year ago in September 2024.
-The September 2025 unemployment rate for the San Antonio-New Braunfels metropolitan statistical area (MSA) is lower than the state’s not seasonally adjusted (actual) September 2025 rate of 4.4 percent.
-The Civilian Labor Force for the MSA increased by 5,173 individuals over the month and increased by 30,202 individuals over the year.
+(January 9, 2026) San Antonio, Texas – Workforce Solutions Alamo (WSA) reports that the November 2025 unemployment rate for the eight-county San Antonio-New Braunfels metropolitan statistical area (MSA) is 4.0 percent, lower than the 4.2 rate reported in September 2025.
+The November 2025 unemployment rate increased by two-tenths (0.2) of a point over the year, higher than the 3.8 rate from a year ago in November 2024.
+The November 2025 unemployment rate for the San Antonio-New Braunfels metropolitan statistical area (MSA) is lower than the state’s not seasonally adjusted (actual) November 2025 rate of 4.2 percent.
+The Civilian Labor Force for the MSA increased by 26,890 individuals over the year.

 Texas & The Nation (Actual Rates) Comparison